Intelligent-CAT-Lab/PLTranslationEmpirical/README.md

 ```

 Please refer to [`/prompts`](/prompts/README.md) for different vanilla and repair prompts used in our study.

+### Artifacts
+Please download the `artifacts.zip` file from our [Zenodo](https://zenodo.org/doi/10.5281/zenodo.8190051) repository.
+We have organized the artifacts as follows:
+1. RQ1 - Translations: This directory contains the translations from all LLMs and for all datasets.
+We have added an excel file to show a detailed breakdown of the translation results.
+2. RQ2 - Manual Labeling: This directory contains an excel file which includes the manual labeling results for all translation bugs.
+3. RQ3 - Alternative Approaches: This directory contains the translations from all alternative approaches (i.e., C2Rust, CxGO, Java2C#).
+We have added an excel file to show a detailed breakdown of the translation results.
+4. RQ4 - Mitigating Translation Bugs: This directory contains the fix results of GPT-4, StarCoder, CodeGen, and Llama 2.
+We have added an excel file to show a detailed breakdown of the fix results.

 ### Contact
 We look forward to hearing your feedback.
 Please contact [Rangeet Pan](mailto:rangeet.pan@ibm.com) or [Ali Reza Ibrahimzada](mailto:alirezai@illinois.edu) for any questions or comments 🙏.